ottonomy/credential-registry-osmt-publisher/README.md

 -   Locate the Organization "CTID" and the API Key.
 You will paste these into the CLI when prompted.

-Run the command: `credential-engine-osmt-publisher`, and a series of prompts will guide you through the process.
+Run the command: `npm run cli`, and a series of prompts will guide you through the process.

 ```
 > credential-engine-osmt-publisher